Belgium

 The beating of the Belgian industry

 The chemical, plastics and life sciences industry is the industrial pillar of the Belgian economy.
-With a turnover of 74 billion euros and more than 97,400 direct and 220,000 indirect jobs, the sector is one of the most important industries in Belgium.
-It accounts for more than one third of all Belgian exports, 40% of the industrial value-added and two thirds of all private investment in research and development (R&D).
+With a turnover of 75 billion euros and nearly 100,000 direct jobs, the sector is one of the most important industries in Belgium.
+It accounts for one third of all Belgian exports, 40% of the industrial value-added and two thirds of all private investment in research and development (R&D).

 Forming a global hub

-Enabling all other industrial sectors, chemicals and life sciences in Belgium are a central chemical hub in a globalised world.
+Belgium is home to the largest integrated chemical cluster in Europe and one of the largest and most specialized in the world.
+Delivering the essential building blocks to all other industrial sectors, the chemical industry in Belgium occupies a central position as a world-class chemicals hub in a globalised world.
 More than 75% of employment in the Belgian industry is by foreign-based parent companies.

 Export champion

-Chemicals, plastics and pharmaceuticalsare Belgium’s top export product, accounting for 37% of total Belgian exports.
-80% of the production is exported, creating a positive trade balance.
+Chemicals, plastics and pharmaceuticals are Belgium’s top export product, accounting for 33% of total Belgian exports.
+Around 90% of the production is exported, creating a positive trade balance.
 Neighbouring countries, and particularly Germany, are the main trading partners.
 But exports to the United States, to Japan and to emerging countries have significantly risen.

 Clustering for efficiency

-Belgium hosts a world-class chemical cluster at the port of Antwerp, where several of the world’s top chemical companies have major production sites.
-Lying in the centre of the Western European pipeline network, Antwerp is directly connected with all the major sub-clusters in Belgium – the Feluy-Seneffe-Manage triangle, Jemeppe-sur- Sambre, companies along the Albert Canal, Tessenderlo, Ghent and into the Ruhr district of Germany and Delta region in the Netherlands.
+Belgium hosts a world-class chemical cluster at the port of Antwerp-Bruges, where several of the world’s top chemical companies have major production sites.
+Lying in the centre of the Western European pipeline network, Antwerp is directly connected with all the major sub-clusters in Belgium and into the Ruhr district of Germany and Delta region in the Netherlands.

 Investing in research